flomesh-io/flomesh-bookinfo-demo/readme.md

 ~~~~~bash
 mvn clean package
 ~~~~~
-It will generated springboot fat *jar* file in each dir targets subdir
+It will generate Spring Boot fat *jar* file in each dir targets subdir

 * For productpage, it's written in python, no need to build